Coming Up: What’s on in July

 “It’s time for alcohol to stop playing such a centre-stage role in our lives and in our society.
 We don’t need to be surrounded by alcohol marketing everywhere we go”, says Alcohol Change UK, the force behind this annual campaign.

-The Big Butterfly Count (July 12 – August 4)
+The Big Butterfly Count (July 18 – August 10)

-This nationwide citizen science survey, run by Butterfly Conservation, was launched in 2010 and has become the world’s biggest survey of butterflies.
-Butterflies are sensitive indicators of the health of our environment, so tracking their numbers is of great importance, not just for butterflies but for the wider environment and biodiversity in general.
+Butterflies are sensitive indicators of the health of our environment, so tracking their numbers is important, not just for butterflies but for the wider environment and biodiversity in general.

-National Marine Week (July 27 – August 11)
+National Marine Week (July 26 – August 10)

 Coastal walks, rockpool safaris and beach cleans are some of the events planned for The Wildlife Trusts’ nationwide celebration of marine life and environments.
-The charity’s website has details of all events, plus a guide to using less plastic that includes tips such as using bars of soap rather than liquid soap that comes in plastic bottles.

 Lead picture credit: Lee Jeffs on Unsplash